webpack/webpack.js.org/src/content/concepts/hot-module-replacement.md

 A `check` makes an HTTP request to the update manifest.
 If this request fails, there is no update available.
 If it succeeds, the list of updated chunks is compared to the list of currently loaded chunks.
 For each loaded chunk, the corresponding update chunk is downloaded.
 All module updates are stored in the runtime.
 When all update chunks have been downloaded and are ready to be applied, the runtime switches into the `ready` state.

 The `apply` method flags all updated modules as invalid.
-For each invalid module, there needs to be an update handler in the module or in its parent(s).
+For each invalid module, there needs to be an update handler in the module or in it's parent(s).
 Otherwise, the invalid flag bubbles up and invalidates parent(s) as well.
 Each bubble continues until the app's entry point or a module with an update handler is reached (whichever comes first).
 If it bubbles up from an entry point, the process fails.

 Afterwards, all invalid modules are disposed (via the dispose handler) and unloaded.
 The current hash is then updated and all `accept` handlers are called.
 The runtime switches back to the `idle` state and everything continues as normal.